 Your adoption/donation will specifically support the ongoing care, maintenance, conservation, and storage of the collections at the Ziibiwing Center, plus it is tax-deductible!
 Your name will be featured in our E-Noodaagan electronic newsletter as the newest proud sponsor of an artifact carefully picked from the list of artifacts available (special requests considered).
-You'll also receive the benefits of the level of sponsorship you choose and a personalized certificate in your name signed by the Saginaw Chippewa Indian Tribe of Michigan's chief and the Ziibiwing Center's curator.
+You'll also receive the benefits of the level of The Ziibiwing Center is the perfect place to have a sponsorship you choose and a personalized certificate birthday party!
+Get a free Birthday Kid T-shirt when in your name signed by the Saginaw Chippewa Indian you book your party, and customize your party Tribe of Michigan's chief and the Ziibiwing Center's experience.
+Reduced rates for room rentals and tours curator.
 School classrooms are also encouraged to are available, as well as free hands-on activities when participate in ZAAP, adoptions make great class you book a tour of the Diba Jimooyung Permanent projects.
-Adopt an artifact as a gift to loved ones anytime of the year!
-Please call for more information
+Adopt an artifact as a gift to loved ones Exhibit.
+Party favors, craft activities, and extra T-shirts anytime of the year!
+Please call for more information are also available for purchase.
+For more information today at: 1-800-225-8172 ext.
+1-54734 or 989-775-4734.